USMNT’s Pulisic reflects on big night; Lalas’ comments

 He then raced clear on the half hour mark and his cross to the back post towards Pierre-Emerick Aubemeyang was brilliantly cleared by Jan Vertonghen.
 A great chance then arrived for Pulisic with Aubemayang the provider but the Hershey, PA native couldn’t get enough on his effort as he stretched to get on the end of the cross.

+The offside flag was up way before he finished, but although Aubameyang appeared to be in an offside position he didn’t touch the ball.
+The jury is out as to whether or not he was interfering with play.

-That was the kind of night it is and Pulisic is getting used to it.
+That was the kind of night it was and Pulisic is getting used to it.

 “Obviously now I am focusing on Dortmund.
 We have big games coming up.
 But it’s there,” Pulisic admitted.
 “We have to do everything we can and I am going to do everything I can do to help us qualify.”